PRL-PRG/codedj-parasite/README.md

 (or omit release for debug build).
 The resulting binaries will be found in `target/release` or `target/debug`.

+## Parasite

+Usage:

+    parasite ARGS cmd CMD_ARGS

+where `ARGS` are:

+- `--datastore`, or `-ds` to specify the folder in which the CodeDJ datastore to be operated on exists/will be created
+- `--verbose`, or `-v`, or `-vv` to specify the verbosity level
+- `--force` to force parasite to perform the required command even against its better judgement.
+Use with extreme caution, most likely you will destroy the store irrepairably by using this option

+These arguments are followed by a command, which is followed by command specific options.
+The following commands are supported:

+#### `create`

+Creates a CodeDJ superstore in the specified folder.
+This can fail for numerous reasons, such as dirty build, already existing folder, etc. Can be forced.

+#### `log`

+Displays a full command log of an existing CodeDJ superstore.

+## Mistletoe

 ## Code Overview

 Code is in the `src` folder.
 Here is quick description of the files it contains: